Statistical Inference with Stochastic Gradient Methods under $\phi$-mixing Data: Introduction

 for $t=1,2,\ldots, T$.
-Here $\gamma_t=(t+\gamma)^{-\rho}$ for some $\gamma>0$, $\rho\in (1/2, 1)$, and $V_t$'s are i.i.d. random variables with mean one and unit variance, which are independent from $Y_t$'s.
+Here $\gamma_t=t^{-\rho}$ for some $\gamma\geq 0$, $\rho\in (1/2, 1)$, and $V_t$'s are i.i.d. random variables with mean one and unit variance, which are independent from $Y_t$'s.
 Then it follows that

-\end{proposition} Proposition \ref{prop:failure:bootstrap:sgd} reveals that the bootstrap SGD and SGD could have different limiting distributions.
-Therefore, it may not be a safe choice to construct confidence intervals when the observations are correlated.
+\end{proposition} In Proposition \ref{prop:failure:bootstrap:sgd}, the observations $Y_t$'s are neither independent nor necessarily Markovian.
+Consequently, the conditions in \cite{fang2018online} and \cite{ramprasad2022online} are not satisfied.
+As a result, this disparity gives rise to distinct limiting distributions between the SGD and bootstrap SGD.
+For instance, in cases with positive correlation (i.e., $r(1) > 0$), the confidence interval constructed by the bootstrap SGD procedure will generally exhibit a shorter length and consequently yield a lower confidence level.
+This observation is reinforced by our numerical findings in Section \ref{sec:simulation}.
+Hence, when dealing with correlated observations, the bootstrap SGD may not be a reliable choice for interval estimation.

-In this paper, we propose a mini-batch SGD procedure through block sampling when the observations are $\phi$-mixing.
-Specifically, we divide the whole time series into several blocks with increasing sizes.
-Two mini-batch SGD trajectories are constructed with each being estimated from the alternate blocks.
-At the end of each iteration, the Polyak-Ruppert averaging procedure is applied to both trajectories.
-Our contribution can be summarized as threefold. \begin{enumerate}[label=(\roman*)] \item The proposed procedure makes use of the ``independent block" trick from \cite{yu1994rates}.
-However, this trick cannot be directly applied.
-Therefore, we constructed two mini-batch SGD trajectories based on alternate blocks, which is methodologically novel. \item We show that the proposed estimator is asymptotic normal under mild conditions.
-Unlike the standard results of SGD with root-$T$ consistency, our estimator has a convergence rate $T/\sqrt{\sum_{t=1}^T B_t^{-1}}$.
-Here $B_t$'s are the sizes of the blocks.
-This result can be viewed as a nontrivial generalization from SGD to mini-batch SGD, and from i.i.d. observations to $\phi$-mixing time series. \item We also develop a mini-batch bootstrap SGD procedure for interval estimation, which is practically convenient.
-The block sampling technique allows us to capture the correlation among observations and construct valid confidence intervals. \end{enumerate}
+In this paper, we introduce a mini-batch SGD procedure involving block sampling, tailored for situations where observations are $\phi$-mixing.
+Concretely, we partition the entire time series into several blocks of increasing sizes.
+Subsequently, two mini-batch SGD trajectories are constructed, each estimated from alternate blocks.
+At the end of each iteration, we employ a weighted Polyak-Ruppert averaging procedure on both trajectories.
+Our contributions can be summarized as follows. \begin{enumerate}[label=(\roman*)] \item The proposed procedure makes use of the ``independent block" trick from \cite{yu1994rates}.
+However, this trick cannot be directly applied in the context of stream data.
+Therefore, we construct two mini-batch SGD trajectories based on alternate blocks, which is methodologically novel. \item We show that the proposed estimator is asymptotic normal and efficient under mild conditions.
+Notably, the efficiency is achieved by a novel weighted Polyak-Ruppert averaging procedure.
+This result signifies a noteworthy extension from conventional SGD to mini-batch SGD, spanning from i.i.d. observations to $\phi$-mixing time series. \item We additionally develop a mini-batch bootstrap SGD procedure for interval estimation, which is practically convenient.
+By employing the alternate block technique, we effectively account for correlations among observations, thus enabling the construction of reliable confidence intervals.
+Consequently, this approach effectively addresses the limitations of the bootstrap SGD illustrated in Proposition \ref{prop:failure:bootstrap:sgd}. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:algorithm} describes the proposed mini-batch SGD estimator.
 Section \ref{sec:asymptotic} provides the asymptotic results of the proposed estimator and develops a bootstrap procedure for interval estimation.
 In Section \ref{sec:simulation}, simulation studies are conducted to examine the finite-sample performances of the proposed procedure.
 We apply the proposed method to a real-world dataset in Section \ref{sec:application}.
 The proofs of main results and additional numerical studies are deferred to the Supplement.